alexk99/the_router/bras/bras_howto_eng.md

 	!
 Set both of these passwords
 	password xxx
 	enable password xxx

-	# rt1
-	table 250

 	!
 Turn off welcome messages
 	no banner motd
 	log file /var/log/quagga/zebra.log

-The most important command in this file is the command "table 250".
-It tells Zebra to install received routes into the additional linux routing table with id 250.
-Id of this table should be added to /etc/iproute2/rt_tables

-	250     rt1

-Using a separate routing table is requied so the received routes do not mess with the routes that linux uses for its own network operations.
-The routes that quagga receives via KNI interfaces and install to the table 'rt1' are meant only for the_router and have no value for the linux host.
-Zebra will pass that routes to the_router via "zebra FIB push interface".
+Using a separate network namespace is required for routes to not mess with routes Linux stack uses for its own network operations.
+The routes that FRR/Quagga receives via KNI interfaces and install into the main routing table of "tr" namespace are meant only for TheTouter software and have no value for the Linux network stack.
+Zebra will pass that routes to TheRouter via "zebra FIB push interface".

 Run zebra